Last Updated: 02/13/2026

 Coloration: Green or Gray

+Biology: Khil were a near-Human species originating from the swampy, water world of Belnar.
+They stood approximately the same height as the average Human, with the same general body shape, height, weight, and build, their biology supposedly even close enough to baseline Humans to allow them to mate.
+Khil also often lived longer than the average Human or Human-adjacent species, with average lifespans seemingly longer than 100 years, although the exact extent remains unknown.
 Khil generally had variations of green skin, and their bodies were hairless.
-They had noses akin to that of humans, pointed ears, and did not have traditional mouths.
-Instead, they had a series of tentacles hanging from their upper lip all the way down to their neck, known as the “Hullepi.”
-This made them visually similar to another, more aquatic species, the Quarren.
-The Hullepi were hollow, and the holes on the tips were used for both breathing and vocalization.
-This made their voices very fluty and melodic.
+They had noses akin to that of a Human’s, as well as pointed ears, though they did not have traditional “mouths.”
+Instead, they had a series of tentacles hanging from where other species’ upper lips would be all the way down to their neck, known as the “Hullepi.”
+The Hullepi were hollow, with holes at the tips that were used for both breathing and vocalization, making their voices sound very fluty and melodic.
 They also used these tendrils to intake sustenance.
-While they could process most foods, they preferred to submerge themselves in the swamps of Belnar to absorb nutrients from the surrounding water and algae.
-They had the ability to vocalize Galactic Basic, although they preferred to use their native language, Khilese.
+While they could process most foods as long as they were broken down, they preferred to submerge themselves in the swamps of Belnar to absorb nutrients from the surrounding water and algae.
+Surprisingly, they had the ability to vocalize Galactic Basic, although they preferred to use their native language, Khilese.

-Society: The Khil prioritized both hard work and ambition, attempting to become the best at whatever craft they set their minds to.
-Because of this, they were incredibly versatile and were hired in a multitude of positions all across the galaxy, including musicians, tour guides, engineers, inventors, pilots, scientists, entrepreneurs, politicians, and farmers.
-They hated downtime or laziness, which found them sometimes coming off as arrogant or unpleasant to non-Khil species who were just trying to enjoy their lives.
+Lore: The Khil were known for prioritizing both hard work and ambition above all else, attempting to become the best at whatever craft they set their minds to.
+Because of this, they were incredibly versatile and were hired in a multitude of positions all across the galaxy, including as musicians, tour guides, engineers, inventors, pilots, scientists, entrepreneurs, politicians, and farmers.
+They generally hated downtime or laziness, which found them sometimes coming off as arrogant or unpleasant to non-Khil species who were just trying to enjoy their lives.
+While Khil were not considered “aquatic” or “amphibious,” they still loved to live in marshlands, as that was where they most commonly derived nutrients in their very scarce downtime.
+Wherever they went, they would create small biomes similar to that of Belnar that they would call their homes.
+These swamps were known to be very beautiful, and often became tourist attractions on any world where they were created.

-Additional Images:
+Reference Images:

 Leave a comment